super3/PyTrack/README.md

 Folders and Files
 -------
-* Classes - Contains all the classes for the project, as well as a helper module.
+* Classes - Contains all the classes for the project, as well as a config module.
 * viewer.py - Used to display annotated results.
 Navigate with the arrow keys.
-* postprocess.py - Used to quicky process image data, saving results to file.
+* process.py - Used to quicky process image data, saving results to file.

 Pre-Setup
 -------